strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 When you get the User Account Control Prompt, select Yes.

+####NOTE#####

+If you are having trouble with Windows Terminal, you can simply start each of the three shells, we use by starting them directly from the Windows Start button.

+Simply click the Windows Start button in the lower left of your screen and type:

+`Powershell`

+or

+`Ubuntu`

+or

+`Command Prompt`

+For PowerShell and Command Prompt, please right click on them and select Run As Administrator

+###END NOTE###

 In the default powershell Window that opens, lets ensure that Defender is off;

 PS C:\Users\adhd> `Set-MpPreference -DisableRealtimeMonitoring $true`